mikegrudic/gizmo_leshouches/docs/experiments.md

 We haven't mentioned these yet because they require simulations with on-the-fly star formation, but protostellar jets can also be an important process for regulating the formation of individual stars and the state of turbulent gas in protostellar clusters.

 Run a low-mass cloud/clump at a mass resolution at least as fine as $10^{-2}M_\odot$ (to resolve at least some of the IMF) with self-gravity, and compare the baseline run with a run that enables `SINGLE_STAR_FB_JETS`.
 What do the jets do to the properties of the cloud?
 The rate of star formation?
 The mass distribution of stars?

+### Code comparison

+You are already an expert at using RAMSES.
+Is there a setup that you can run with both RAMSES and GIZMO with the same parameters and initial conditions?
+Run it with both codes and see how the solutions differ: I guarantee to you that they will!

+Note that `yt` is a great analysis tool for this thanks to its multi-code support.
+For an example of a highly successful code comparison project see [https://sites.google.com/site/santacruzcomparisonproject/](AGORA).